nhnobnd1/mirror-leech-telegram-bot/README.md

 ## qBittorrent

+- External access to webui, so you can remove files or edit settings.
+Then you can sync settings in database with sync button in bsetting
-- Select files from a Torrent before and during downloading (Requires Base URL) (task option)
+- Select files from a Torrent before and during download using mltb file selector (Requires Base URL) (task option)
 - Seed torrents to a specific ratio and time (task option)
 - Edit Global Options while the bot is running from bot settings (global option)

 ## Aria2c

-- Select files from a Torrent before and during downloading (Requires Base URL) (task option)
+- Select files from a Torrent before and during download (Requires Base URL) (task option)
 - Seed torrents to a specific ratio and time (task option)
 - Netrc support (global option)
 - Direct link authentication for a specific link while using the bot (it will work even if only the username or password is provided) (task option)
 - Edit Global Options while the bot is running from bot settings (global option)

+## Sabnzbd

+- External access to web interface, so you can remove files or edit settings.
+Then you can sync settings in database with sync button in bsetting
+- Remove files from job before and during download using mltb file selector (Requires Base URL) (task option)
+- Edit Global Options while the bot is running from bot settings (global option)
+- Servers menu to edit/add/remove usenet servers

 ## TG Upload/Download